In 1988, an Australian family encountered something strange while driving from Perth to Adelaide. Was it mass hysteria, or aliens on the Nullarbor?

 Light travels through different air temperatures at different speeds, this reversal of the air layers can cause light from distant objects to appear above where they normally are.

-It is an uncanny and odd effect, highlighted recently by the photo of a cargo ship seemingly floating above the water, captured by a hiker in England.
+It is an uncanny and odd effect, highlighted recently by a viral photo of a cargo ship seemingly floating above the water, captured by a hiker in England.

-Here is a very real looking image, in plain daylight, showing something we know has to be impossible.
+Here is a real looking image, in plain daylight, showing something we know to be impossible.
 A superior mirage in action.

 Some researchers have suggested this same effect may have been what the Knowles family saw.
 It could have been the lights of a distant truck, altered optically by natural conditions, to seemingly float above the ground.